 Talking about a normal person teaming up with the government to solve crimes, ‘Castle’ had a popular eight-season run.
 Richard Castle (played by Nathan Fillion) is a murder-mystery novelist.
 A murderer becomes inspired by the methods that criminals use in his books, and this gets the attention of NYPD homicide detective Kate Beckett.
 Similar to ‘Chuck,’ this show had a female professional teaming up with a bit immature male character.
 The characters had a certain charm, and the excellent chemistry between the characters made it even more lovable.

 8. Alias (2001-2006)

 The show that became a turning point for Jennifer Garner’s career is another ‘one of the best in genre’ show.
-It follows the life of Sidney Bristow who is an operative for a clandestine organization, SD-6.
-Sidney believes that SD-6 is a black-ops division of CIA, but she later finds out that it is actually the branch of a criminal organization named the Alliance of Twelve.
+It follows the life of Sidney Bristow, who is an operative for a clandestine organization, SD-6.
+Sidney believes that SD-6 is a black-ops division of the CIA, but she later finds out that it is actually the branch of a criminal organization named the Alliance of Twelve.
 In order to right her wrongs, she becomes a double agent for the real CIA.
 The show not only delves deep into the spy stuff but also takes a historical and sci-fi tinge to its story-line.